 Share what you’ve been up to by using #DIYwithAbbi.
 I would love to see your creativity in the works so flaunt your flower power magic!
 You are a huge source of my inspiration!

-My mission at Abbi Kirsten Collections is to inspire you to nurture the creative magic inside your soul – bringing you fun, easy to learn DIY projects, and quality template designs.
+My mission at Abbi Kirsten Collections is to inspire you to nurture the creative magic inside your soul – bringing you fun, easy-to-learn DIY projects and quality template designs.
 I share a variety of projects but specifically love paper crafting and paper flowers.
 Interested in more flower tutorials?!
-I’ve created dozens of signature designs for you to enjoy – starting with my best seller, The Art of Giant Paper Flowers, the Giant Flower Library and my shop of endless paper designs and flower templates.
+I’ve created dozens of signature designs for you to enjoy – starting with my best seller, The Art of Giant Paper Flowers, the Giant Flower Library, and Catching Colorflies, my shop of endless paper designs and flower templates.

 Feeling overwhelmed?
 Start here with my tried and true Resource List!